 Mahoma Lake Loop in the Rwenzoris

-There is not a lot of information about the shorter hikes that can be done in RMNP, and our original booking to overnight in the Trekker’s Hostel and hike to “scenic vistas” was oversold so we planned on doing the new Mahoma Lake Loop 2 day hike.
+There is not a lot of information about the shorter hikes that can be done in Rwenzori Mountain National Park, and our original booking to overnight in the Trekker’s Hostel and hike to some scenic vistas was oversold so the guides arranged a new plan to hike the Mahoma Lake Loop over two days.
 After a restful enough sleep at Ruboni, we headed up the mountain with our guide, cook and porter from Rwenzori Mountaineering Services (RMS), organized by the otherwise stellar Amagara Tours.

-There are two main trekking outfitters for RMNP, Rwenzori Trekking Services and RMS.
-We had read some horror stories about RMS on Trip Advisor, but put our trust in the very well-reviewed Amagara tours for a portion of our time in Uganda since our itinerary was pretty ambitious.
+There are two main trekking outfitters for the National Park and all visitors must go with a guide.
+Your options are to hike with Rwenzori Trekking Services and Rwenzori Mountain Services.
+We had read some horror stories about Rwenzori Mountain Services on Trip Advisor, but put our trust in the very well-reviewed Amagara tours for a portion of our time in Uganda since our itinerary was pretty ambitious.
 Of our 11 days on the Amagara organized tour, these were the only days that left us less than impressed.

-For starters, despite telling the RMS guide that we were more interested in animals, they sent us the plant guy who solicited a tip before we even left for the hike.
+For starters, despite telling the Rwenzori Mountain Services guide that we were more interested in animals, they sent us the plant guy who solicited a tip before we even left for the hike.
 We couldn’t hold it against him too much though, since he did find us the rare 3-horned Rwenzori chameleon within a few minutes of starting hiking.

 Our enthusiasm began to wane when we climbed and climbed steeply through dense forest with very little scenic vistas to speak of.
-In addition, our guide was more interested in impressing the female trainee that he brought along than helping us understand what we were trudging through and rain clouds seemed to threaten to foul things further.
+In addition, our guide was more interested in impressing the female trainee that he brought along than helping us understand the lush plant life that we were hiking through.
+Rain clouds seemed to threaten to foul things further.